LLNL/merlin/docs/source/modules/installation/installation.rst

 -----------------

 A merlin installation is required for the subsequent modules of this tutorial.
 You can choose between the pip method or the docker method.
-Choose one or the other but do not use both unless you are familiar with redis servers run locally and through docker,.
+Choose one or the other but do not use both unless you are familiar with redis servers run locally and through docker.
 The pip method is recommended.

 Once merlin is installed, it requires servers to operate.